National Family Law Authority

 The U.S. legal system encompasses more than 50 distinct state and territorial jurisdictions, each operating under its own statutory codes, court rules, and procedural frameworks alongside federal law.
-This directory maps that landscape specifically for family law — a practice area where jurisdiction, court structure, and applicable statutes vary sharply across state lines.
+This provider network maps that landscape specifically for family law — a practice area where jurisdiction, court structure, and applicable statutes vary sharply across state lines.
 The pages indexed here cover primary legal concepts, statutory frameworks, court procedures, and interstate coordination mechanisms that shape how family law operates across the United States.
 Understanding the scope and standards of this resource helps readers locate authoritative reference material efficiently.

 Geographic coverage

 Family law in the United States is governed primarily at the state level.
 Each of the 50 states, plus the District of Columbia and U.S. territories, maintains its own family code, domestic relations statutes, and court system.
-This directory covers all 50 states as a national reference baseline while identifying jurisdictional variation where it is outcome-determinative — for example, the 9 community property states (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin) apply fundamentally different asset-division rules than the 41 equitable distribution states, a contrast examined in detail at Community Property vs. Equitable Distribution.
+This provider network covers all 50 states as a national reference baseline while identifying jurisdictional variation where it is outcome-determinative — for example, the 9 community property states (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin) apply fundamentally different asset-division rules than the 41 equitable distribution states, a contrast examined in detail at Community Property vs. Equitable Distribution.

 Federal law enters family law in defined channels: the Parental Kidnapping Prevention Act (28 U.S.C. § 1738A), the Violence Against Women Act (VAWA), the Uniform Interstate Family Support Act (UIFSA) as codified in state enabling statutes, and the Hague Convention on the Civil Aspects of International Child Abduction, to which the United States is a signatory.
-These federal and international frameworks are treated as distinct reference categories within this directory.
+These federal and international frameworks are treated as distinct reference categories within this network.
 Pages covering interstate and cross-border matters — including UCCJEA Interstate Custody and Hague Convention Family Law — follow the geographic scope of those governing instruments rather than single-state boundaries.

 Military divorce, immigration-adjacent proceedings, and federal benefits intersections receive dedicated treatment where federal agency jurisdiction (U.S. Department of Defense, U.S. Citizenship and Immigration Services) overlaps with state court authority.